What is the Phantom Program?

 The loaning unit shall maintain administrative control (ADCON) over the Phantom while delegating day-to-day operational control (OPCON) to the AIA.
 Additionally, the loaning unit shall allocate funds to support a maximum of two one-week TDYs to MIT, enabling participation in AIA activities, conferences, and events.
 However, exceptions to this funding obligation may be considered on an individual basis.

 Each Phantom should be prepared for a demanding work environment, capable of working independently, and able to thrive in a flexible and unstructured setting.
 A positive attitude and a willingness to pioneer new paths are essential qualities for a Phantom.
 The experience of each Phantom will vary based on the current needs of the AIA and their specific skill set.
 As the AIA operates in a culture similar to that of a startup, with a flat organizational structure and a flexible work environment, Phantoms must be self-motivated individuals who take the initiative and take ownership of their workload and schedules.
 They must also be comfortable working remotely and using their personal computers to handle the program's tasks.
 Phantoms are responsible for learning how to create change within both the accelerator and the DAF on a broader scale.
 Additionally, it is important for Phantoms to maintain open communication with the unit they are loaned to for any administrative matters.
-Overall, fellows must strive to contribute effectively to the organization's goals and objectives.
+Overall, participants must strive to contribute effectively to the organization's goals and objectives.

 Responsibilities